YQYANG2233/Large-Language-Model-Break-AI/README.md

 # ensemble-jailbreak

-This is the code of Team LlaXa for the Jailbreaking Attack Track of CLAS 2024.
+We are Team LlaXa from School of Cyber Science and Technology, Zhejiang University.
+This is our code for the Jailbreaking Attack Track of CLAS 2024.
 This folder includes the code for reproducing our jailbreak process and the data structure you needed.

 ### Install Dependencies
 Necessary packages with recommended versions are listed in `environment.yml`.
 You can create a conda environment with these packages for reproducing our code.